viamrobotics/docs/docs/operate/get-started/other-hardware/cpp-module.md

 For example, the following file, `my_base.py`:

-- defines a new model `acme:my-custom-base-repo:mybase` by implementing a new `MyBase` class, which inherits from the built-in class `Base`.
+- defines a new model `acme:my-custom-base-module:mybase` by implementing a new `MyBase` class, which inherits from the built-in class `Base`.
 - defines a new constructor `new_base()` and a new method `validate_config()`.
 - does not implement several built-in methods, including `get_properties()` and `set_velocity()`, but instead raises a `NotImplementedError` error in the body of those functions.
   This prevents these methods from being used by new base components that use this modular resource, but meets the requirement that all built-in methods either be defined or raise a `NotImplementedError()` error, to ensure that the new `MyBase` class successfully instantiates.